Emergencies

 Nanomaterials

 Special rules and regulations govern the use of nanomaterials at PSI.
-Please consult the General directive for activities involving Nanomaterials at PSI for further information, and discuss potential hazards with your beamline local contact.
+Please consult with the chemical safety specialists at PSI and discuss potential hazards with your beamline local contact.

 Radioactive samples